Tropical Storm Khanun pours intense rain on South Korea and heads toward its urban centers

 More than 380 flights were grounded around South Korea, ferry services were halted and more than 60,000 fishing vessels sent to port.

-Khanun already had meandered around southern Japanese islands for more than a week, knocking out power and disrupting transit.
+Khanun meandered around southern Japanese islands for more than a week, knocking out power and disrupting transit.
 The Japan Meteorological Agency warned of possible mudslides and flooding in the areas affected.
-It also said Typhoon Lan in the Pacific was growing in strength and forecast to affect Japan's main islands next week.
+It also said Typhoon Lan was gaining strength in the Pacific Ocean and forecast to affect Japan's main islands next week.
+Lan was about 220 kilometers (136 miles) south of Chichi island and packing winds up to 126 kph (78 mph) on Thursday, threatening the remote islands with high winds and heavy rain through the weekend, Japan's meteorologists said.

+The Central Japan Railway Co. said some Shinkansen bullet train services may be delayed or suspended between Sunday and Wednesday depending on the typhoon’s path.

-Khanun already forced South Korea to evacuate the World Scout Jamboree that had been taking place at a coastal campsite.
-The 37,000 Scouts were transferred to university dormitories, government and corporate training centers and hotels in Seoul and nearby areas.
+Khanun previously forced South Korea to evacuate the World Scout Jamboree that was taking place at a coastal campsite.
+About 37,000 Scouts were transferred to university dormitories, government and corporate training centers. and hotels in Seoul and nearby areas.

 Despite the storm, organizers were proceeding with plans to hold a K-Pop concert Friday to go with the Jamboree’s closing ceremony.

-Workers dressed in raincoats were working on scaffolding at the Seoul World Cup Stadium to set up lights and other stage preparations, even as winds started to pick up in the city.
+Workers dressed in raincoats worked on scaffolding at the Seoul World Cup Stadium to set up lights and other stage preparations, even as the wind started to pick up in the city.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP's climate initiative here.
 The AP is solely responsible for all content. ___